IN BRIEF: What is known about overnight Ukrainian drone attack on Russian regions

 Scale

-- According to the military agency, 46 UAVs were downed over the Bryansk Region, 12 - over the Kaluga Region, eight - over the Belgorod Region, seven - over the Krasnodar Region, six - over the Moscow Region, including four flying toward Moscow, six - over the Oryol Region, four - over the Ulyanovsk Region, three each - over Crimea and the Mari El Region, two - over the Stavropol Region and one each - over the Kursk, Smolensk and Tula regions.
+- According to the military agency, 48 UAVs were downed over the Bryansk Region, 21 - over the Voronezh Region, 16 - over the Nizhny Novgorod Region, 15 - over the Kaluga Region, 14 - over the Rostov Region, 10 - over the Kursk Region, nine - over the Moscow Region, including six flying toward Moscow, nine - over the Tula Region, five each - over the Ryazan, Volgograd and Novgorod regions, four each - over the Belgorod and Oryol regions and Crimea, and one - over the Lipetsk Region.

 Aftermath